kubevirt/kubevirt/docs/conditions.md

 With a standardized set of conditions, the HCO should report the health of the overall application back to OLM and the user.
-This will be critial for sensitive operations like upgrade, because OLM needs to know it shouldn't replace an operator when it is in the middle of imporant work.
+This will be critial for sensitive operations like upgrade, because OLM needs to know it shouldn't replace an operator when it is in the middle of important work.

 See this [issue](https://github.com/operator-framework/operator-lifecycle-manager/issues/922) for why we only want to report a readiness probe on the HCO instead of on all component operators.